 Supervision constitutes about 25% of a student's practicum time.
 At each students' placement, the site, through its clinical supervisors, will provide each student with a minimum of one hour of individual supervision each week.
 Ideally, sites will also provide students with two hours of group supervision during each week.
-Time spent in practicum courses may only be considered group supervision as indicated in (b) below.
 Students in their first practicum experience are also required to participate in the program's peer supervision requirement as indicated in (c) below.

 - a.
 Individual supervision is defined as regularly scheduled face-to-face supervision with the specific intent of dealing with psychological services rendered by the student to clients/patients.
 Individual supervisors must be licensed psychologists (or a postdoc accruing hours toward licensure under supervision of a licensed psychologist).
 Secondary supervision may be provided by other licensed professionals (i.e., MFT, LCSW) with approval of the PC/DCT.
 Each supervisor must have clinical responsibility for the clients for which the student is being supervised.
 This usually means that the supervisor is an employee of the practicum setting, not an independent contractor.
 Exceptions are possible, however, and these exceptions must be approved by the PC/DCT. - b.
-Group supervision includes actual hours of focus on specific cases in a group context either at the practicum placement or within the practicum class.
+Group supervision includes actual hours of focus on specific cases in a group context at the practicum placement.
 Group didactic activities, such as grand rounds or in-service training on specific topics, do not count as group supervision because they do not focus on providing supervision on the assessment or management of specific clinical cases.
-These hours are recorded as support activities (indirect services).
+These hours are recorded as support activities (indirect services). - c.

-c.
 Peer supervision is a program requirement that is completed in years two and four of the program.
 Year 2 students must enroll in both the Year 2 practicum class (Practicum I & II) and the accompanying supervision labs (Supervision lab I & II).
 Year 2 students must complete 20 hours as a peer supervisee (10 hours during Supervision Lab I and 10 hours during Supervision lab II).
-Peer supervision hours received as a peer supervisee are recorded as supervision in time2track.
 Year 2 students must meet all of the peer supervisee requirements in order to receive a passing grade for Practicum I & II and the accompanying supervision labs.

 Year 4 students must enroll in both the Year 4 supervision class (Advanced Supervision I & II) and the accompanying supervision labs (Supervision Lab III & IV).
 Year 4 students must complete 20 hours as a peer supervisor (10 hours during Supervision Lab III and 10 hours during Supervision Lab IV).
-Peer supervision hours received as a peer supervisor are recorded as support activities in time2track.
 Year 4 students must meet all of the peer supervisor requirements in order to receive a passing grade for Advanced Supervision I & II and the accompanying supervision labs.